 E-Resources

-Stop, You’re Killing Me is a massive online database designed for readers who love mysteries, thrillers, and other types of suspense novels.
+Stop, You’re Killing Me! is a massive online database designed for readers who love mysteries, thrillers, and other types of suspense novels.
 Use it to find award-winning mystery books, search for books set in particular time periods, or to find a particular genre of suspense books (like paranormal, humorous mysteries, or mysteries inspired by Sherlock Holmes).

-Online database of over 5,000 historical fiction titles organized by period, region, and author.
+HistoricalNovels is an online database of over 5,000 historical fiction titles organized by period, region, and author.
 Also includes a separate section dedicated to YA historical fiction.

 Book Recommendation Lists

-The Guardian “Top 10 Books about…” lists:
+The Guardian “Top 10 Books about…”

 Time Magazine’s “100 Best Books of All TIME”